templedf/proposal/README.md

 #Bikeshed Proposal

 ##Abstract
-The purpose of the Bikeshed project is to determine the technical direction, logo and name of the project (however, this is still under discussion).
+The purpose of the Bikeshed project is to determine the technical direction, logo, and name of the project (however, this is still under discussion).
 Bikeshedding is a key requirement for most open-source development projects, and software projects in general, and we think it’s important to build something that satisfies these needs.

 ##Proposal
-We propose to contribute Bikeshed and associated artifacts (whatever they turn out to be) to the Apache Software Foundation with the intent of forming a productive, bureaucratic and open community around Bikeshed through continued and exhaustive discussion.
+We propose to contribute Bikeshed and associated artifacts (whatever they turn out to be) to the Apache Software Foundation with the intent of forming a productive, bureaucratic, and open community around Bikeshed through continued and exhaustive discussion.

 ##Background
 Since the beginning of software design, there has been a need for individuals to offer strong opinions on key features related to the project.
-These discussions revolve around naming objects, and logo designs, although the Bikeshed project hopes to grow to encompass naming modules, website colors, error messages and renaming objects.
+These discussions revolve around naming objects and logo designs, although the Bikeshed project hopes to grow to encompass naming modules, website colors, error messages, and renaming objects.
 Bikeshed exists to provide structure and rigor around these crucially trivial discussions, whether they be in-person, in a JIRA or on the mailing list.
 Typically, as projects grow in complexity, the amount of meaningful feedback on larger features is minimal, however everyone seems to have an opinion on relatively meaningless design decisions.
 Little or no knowledge of systems is required.

 ##Rationale
-Despite the abundance of tools for group collaboration already in adoption, the Bikeshed team has very strong opinions that will provide an improvement in all software projects, and allow for Bikeshedding at a massive scale.
+Despite the abundance of tools for group collaboration already in adoption, the Bikeshed team has very strong opinions that will provide an improvement in all software projects and allow for Bikeshedding at a massive scale.
 Extended discussion, thought, and scrutiny, paid to details which have small impact on the project as a whole, is something that all engineers can understand.
 The timing is right to introduce this framework, or template, or whatever it turns out to be, to the community at large.
 We believe the ASF is the correct venue to foster the continued operation of this project, in spite of any internal Bikeshed stagnation.
 The current core developers are very excited to add an official commit bit.

 ##Initial Goals
 Our initial goals are as follows: